Clay-foundation/model/docs/specification.md

     decoder_dropout = 0.0
 ```

+(Data_card)=
 ## Data Card

 Training dataset size: `6.4 TB`
 Number of unique MGRS Tiles: `1203`
 We picked 3 timesteps for each tile, so we have `3609 Tiles` in total.
 Each MGRS tile covers an area of 10km x 10km.
-The tiles are sampled intelligently, so that we have a good coverage of the different landscapes.
+The tiles are [statistically sampled based on cover type](https://github.com/Clay-foundation/model/blob/0145e55bcf6bd3e9b19f5c07819a1398b6a22c35/scripts/landcover.py#L156), so that we have a good coverage of the different landscapes.

 ![Tile location](assets/tiles.png)